tanner-miller5/memory-tester/memory-tester-overview.md

 ### Test Mechanics
 1. Initial Phase:
-   - Users are presented with a sequence of pictures/videos to memorize
+   - Users upload a sequence of personal pictures/videos to memorize when they were taken based on meta data.
-   - Each item is shown for a predetermined duration
+   - Each item is shown for a predetermined duration with the date and time the picture were taken based on meta data.
    - Users can set their preferred content type (pictures or videos)

 2. Testing Phase:
    - Users receive notifications at scheduled intervals
-   - During each test, users must identify previously viewed content
+   - During each test, users must identify when previously uploaded content was taken
    - Tests present multiple options with only one correct item from their original sequence
    - Immediate feedback on accuracy is provided